rayrfan/Fanray/README.md

 ### YouTube videos

-To post a youtube video, copy a youtube url, any of the two formats will do.
+To post a youtube video, get the video's url, any of the two formats will do.
 ```
 [youtube https://www.youtube.com/watch?v=MNor4dYXa6U] or
 [youtube https://youtu.be/MNor4dYXa6U]